wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-inbound-endpoint-example.md

 1. Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.

-2. First let's create a sequence to process the message.
-In this example, for simplicity, we will just log the message, but in a real-world use case, this can be any type of message mediation.
+2. First, let's create a sequence to process the message.
+In this example, for simplicity, you will only log the message, but in a real-world use case, this can be any type of message mediation.
 Select Micro Integrator and click on `+` in **Sequences** to create the sequence.
 Add a log and drop the mediator to the sequence.
 The source view of the sequence will look like below.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>